mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativeNetRequest/updateenabledrulesets/index.md

 ### Parameters

 - `options`

-  - : {{WebExtAPIRef("declarativeNetRequest.UpdateRuleOptions")}}.
-Details of the rules to add or delete from session or dynamic rules.
+  - : An object detailing the rulesets to activate or deactivate in the extension's static rulesets.
+    - `disableRulesetIds` {{optional_inline}}
+      - : An array of `string`.
+IDs of static Rulesets to deactivated.
+    - `enableRulesetIds` {{optional_inline}}
+      - : An array of `string`.
+IDs of static Rulesets to activated.

 ### Return value

 A [`Promise`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) If the request was successful, the promise is fulfilled with no arguments.
-If the request failed, the promise is rejected with an error message.
+If the request fails, the promise is rejected with an error message.

+## Examples

 {{WebExtExamples}}